andymakesapps/course-kubernetes-up-and-running/chapter_03/README.md

 ## Kubernetes Client

 - *kubectl* is a command-line tool for interacting with Kubernetes API
-- can be used to manage most Kubernetes objects - Pods, ReplicaSets, Serices !
-NOTE: For this example I will use GKE
+- can be used to manage most Kubernetes objects - Pods, ReplicaSets, Serices [^1]
 - To check the version of the cluster:
     > kubectl version
     - Kubernetes tools are backward- and forward-compatible